dee221208/devops-september-2022/Day3/README.md

 ansible-doc yum
 ```

-## Listing all modules supported by your version of ansible
+## ⛹️‍♂️ Lab - Listing all modules supported by your version of ansible
 ```
 ansible-doc -l
 ```

-## Finding total modules supported by your version of Ansible
+## ⛹️‍♂️ Lab - Finding total modules supported by your version of Ansible
 ```
 ansible-doc -l | wc -l
 ```